 Future of Talent is Remote and without Borders

-As of the 21st century, the fourth Industrial Revolution is currently revolutionizing the world and challenging the conventional ways of businesses and work standards.
-From the invention of Printing Press in the 15th century to the emergence of the Internet, Machine Learning, Robotics etc., the world has witnessed it all.
-The most recent COVID-19 pandemic is the practical vindication that old and conventional ways of working cannot sustain newer and upcoming challenges.
-Globalization and the presence of the internet and social media have made the world more close knit than before.
-It’s wise to say that the future will be the era of remote work.
-Let’s discuss why this is the right time for a remote working environment.
+As of 21st century, fourth Industrial Revolution is currently revolutionizing the world and challenging the conventional ways of businesses and work SOPs.
+From the invention of Printing Press in 15th century to the emergence of Internet, Machine Learning, Robotics etc., the world has witnessed it all.
+The most recent Covid19 pandemic is the practical vindication that old and conventional ways of working cannot sustain newer and upcoming challenges.
+Due to globalization, world is closely connected with the help of internet, social media platforms, online meeting platforms and so on.
+It’s wise to say that upcoming times requires new mode of working i.e. remote working.
+Let’s discuss why this is the time for remote working environment.

 Moving Abroad for Foreign jobs has Lost its Charm:

-- With the onset of the digital revolution and fast and easily accessible internet, people are aware of remote job opportunities.
+1. With the onset of digital revolution and fast and easily accessible internet, people are aware of remote job opportunities.
 So, they prefer to earn in foreign currency by working from their home country.

-- Globalization and social media prevalence has made it possible for people to take a tour of the world virtually.
-Now, people don’t have that curiosity which they had in the pre Facebook and Instagram era.
+2. Globalization and social media prevalence has made it possible for people to virtually see what abroad looks like.
+Now, people don’t have that curiosity which they had in pre Facebook and Instagram era.

-- In underdeveloped countries, the income to tax ratio is quite less than compared to Europe, America and Canada.
-In developed countries, the income to tax ratio is around 20-45%.
-So, people who work remotely don’t have to pay such hefty taxes while earning in a different currency.
+3. In underdeveloped countries, income tax ratio is quite less as compared to Europe, America and Canada.
+In developed countries, income tax ratio is around 20-45%.
+So, people who work remotely don’t have to pay such hefty taxes while earning in foreign currency.

-Why is the trend of Remote Working here to stay?
+Why Remote Working trend is here to stay?

-According to Forbes, by 2050, at least 70% of the workforce will work from home for at least 5 days a week.
-Earlier companies offered remote work as a perk but during the COVID-19 pandemic, it has become a necessity.
+According to Forbes, by 2050, at least 70% of the workforce will be working from home for at least 5 days a week.
+Earlier companies offered remote work as a perk but during the Covid19 pandemic, it has become a necessity.
 Let’s ponder on why remote working is gaining popularity.

-- Companies can spend this revenue on employee’s training programs or can simply put this in the company’s profits.
+• Companies can spend this revenue on employee’s training programs etc. or can simply put this in company’s profits.

 Let’s understand it this way.
-Two countries that are known for their amazing tech talent are India and Ukraine.
-You can expand your team on a demand basis with exceptional talent from either of the countries.
-In India, an entry level Software Engineer earns 800 to 1300 USD.
-In Ukraine, an entry level Python developer earns between 1500-2100 USD per month.
-An entry level Software Engineer in the USA earns almost 6000-10000 USD per month, depending upon the organization the employee is working for.
-So, even if a firm pays half of the salary to a remote employee, which it is paying to its on-site employee, it will save 50%.
-The remote employee will get 200-300% more salary than they were earning in their home country.
+Two countries that are known for their amazing tech Talent are India and Ukraine.
+You can expand your team on demand basis with great talent from either of the countries.
+In India, an entry level Software Engineer 800 to 1300 USD.
+In Ukraine, an entry level Python developer earns between 1500-2100$ per month.
+While, an entry level Software Engineer in USA earns almost 6000-10000 USD per month, depending upon the organization the employee is working for.
+So, even, if a firm pays half of the salary to a remote employee, which it is paying to its on-site employee, then it will save 50%.
+While, the remote employee will get 200-300% more salary than he/she was earning in his home country.
 So, it is a win-win situation for both.

 Having said that, remote teams bring with them a unique set of challenges.